Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Related Work

+\keypoint{Finetuning for Medical Image Analysis} Due to the limited availability of data in medical domains, a common paradigm is starting with a deep neural network pre-trained on large natural images, and adapting its weights by fine-tuning \cite{tajbakhsh2016convolutional} e.g.~via ensembling \cite{kumar2017ensemble}, active learning \cite{zhou2017fine_tuning} or with the aid of expert interactions \cite{wang2018interactive}.
+However, tuning recent large \emph{foundation} models on small datasets -- e.g.\ billions of parameters but only thousands of data points -- can cause stability issues and overfitting.
+Thus, focus has shifted towards what is known as \emph{parameter efficient fine-tuning} (PEFT), i.e.\ updating only a small number of parameters while keeping the rest fixed.

+\keypoint{PEFT for Medical Image Analysis} PEFT techiniques can be categorised into three families, adaptive methods \cite{hu2022lora,rebuffi2018efficient,li2022cross,lian2022scaling}, selective methods \cite{ben-zaken-etal-2022-bitfit,training_bn_only,touvron2022three} and prompt tuning \cite{lester2021power,VPT_jia,li2021prefix}.
+A summary of different PEFT methods along with their categorization is given in Table \ref{tab:peftSummary}.
+There has been limited adoption of PEFT techniques within medical image analysis.
+In image segmentation, successes have come from learning prompt tokens in a U-Net \citet{UNet}, or adapters designed specifically for dense prediction tasks \cite{silva2023transductive}.
+On the recently proposed Segment Anything Model (SAM) \cite{kirillov2023segment} --- previously unsuccessful in the medical domain --- researchers have used PEFT to outperform state-of-the-art methods \cite{ma2024segment, zhang2023customized}.
+Finally, PEFT has also been shown to improve fairness in downstream medical tasks \cite{dutt2024fairtune}.

-Diffusion models \cite{ho2020denoising} have led to state-of-the-art results in a variety of tasks such as text-to-image generation \cite{rombach2022high, balaji2022ediffi, saharia2022photorealistic}, image synthesis \cite{dhariwal2021diffusion}, density estimation \cite{kingma2021variational} and many others.
-Recently, PEFT methods for text-to-image diffusion models have been proposed.
-Xie \etal \cite{xie2023difffit} proposed \textit{DiffFit}, for diffusion models based on transformers \cite{Peebles2022DiT}.
-They found that fine-tuning the bias terms is a strong baseline for downstream fine-tuning and further introduced learnable scaling factors at specific positions of the model for efficient adaptation.
-Moon \etal \cite{moon2022fine} identified fine-tuning the attention modules as another effective strategy and introduced an adapter that improves image-generation quality.
-Xiang \etal \cite{xiang2023closer} presented the procedure for parameter-efficient fine-tuning in diffusion models by studying the design space of adapters in terms of position and function form.
-Han \etal \cite{han2023svdiff} propose a new method, termed ``\textit{SV-Diff}'', for efficient personalization of text-to-image diffusion models.
-They designed a compact parameter space by fine-tuning singular values of weight matrices.
-This method is more parameter-efficient than existing approaches such as LoRA \cite{hu2022lora}.
+\keypoint{PEFT for Text-to-Image Generation} Diffusion models \cite{ho2020denoising} have led to state-of-the-art results in a variety of tasks such as text-to-image generation \cite{rombach2022high, balaji2022ediffi, saharia2022photorealistic}, image synthesis \cite{dhariwal2021diffusion}, density estimation \cite{kingma2021variational} and many others.
+As in other areas, PEFT methods have been proposed to tune these large models.
+Key approaches include solely tuning bias terms and learnable scaling factors \cite{xie2023difffit}, attention modules \cite{moon2022fine}, adapters \cite{xiang2023closer, moon2022fine} or the singular values of weight matrices \cite{han2023svdiff}.